serverlinkdev/serverlink/README.md

 # ServerLinkPublic

-Unreal Tournament 2004 (UT2004) TAM/AM/FREON/CW ServerLink Statistics Database Server Software
+Unreal Tournament 2004 (UT2004) TAM/AM/FREON/CW ServerLink Statistics Database Server Software as used by 3SPN

 A fork of the original project hosted at: https://github.com/ravenchild/ServerLinkPublic